... the joy of the whole earth ... Mount Zion, the city of the Great King.

 The word Jerusalem, in Hebrew, embraces the idea of peace.
 Jerusalem does not have peace today, but it will.
 God says that it is at Jerusalem, after great conflict, that His peace will finally come to the earth [Isaiah 2:2-4].

-It is not human reasoning that has placed Jerusalem at centre stage in world affairs.
+×It is not human reasoning that has placed Jerusalem at centre stage in world affairs.
 Jerusalem is not on a trade route, by land, river or sea.
-Jerusalem is hidden away in a dusty mountainous area, in an obscure land that has little to commend it except a powerful spiritual pull.
+Jerusalem is hidden away in a dusty mountainous area, in a land that commends itself through a powerful spiritual pull.

 Jerusalem, and its other biblical name, Zion, is mentioned close to one thousand times in the Bible.